 But what kind of kiss does she give him?

-The nature of her kiss provoked discussion: it was sudden, Johnny was not expecting it, he was not given the chance to respond, and Lina leaves as soon as her kiss is over.
+Her kiss was sudden, Johnny was not expecting it nor given the chance to respond since Lina leaves as soon as she kisses him.

-One way we can make sense of Lina’s kiss is as an example of a ‘passage to the act’.
+One way we can make sense of Lina’s kiss is as an example not of ‘acting out’ but of a ‘passage to the act’.

 an unbearable combination of embarrassment and anxiety